luckytuvshee/luckytuvshee/src/pages/career/index.md

 ## Education

-- Information Systems at Mongolian University of Science and Technology, 2017 - present, GPA 3.4 out of 4.0
+- Information Systems at Mongolian University of Science and Technology, 2017 - present, GPA 3.3 out of 4.0

+## Freelancing Client's Public Projects

+- <a href="https://veganmanna.org" target="_blank">TheVeganManna</a>: Fully functional Vegan Recipe Sharing website with Admin Dashboard
+- <a href="https://stacksai.org" target="_blank">StacksAi</a>: Stacks AI Landing Page
+- <a href="https://joinsidekick.com" target="_blank">Sidekick</a>: House Renting Web app

 ## Personal Projects

+- [photo album creator](https://editor.luckytuvshee.me): Similar to [Canva.com](https://canva.com) where user can add text, shape, image on slide or can use predefined template.
 - [ecommerce website](https://shop.luckytuvshee.me): This is one of my university project.
 I used ReactJS + Material UI and PHP Laravel framework.
 See [Admin dashboard](https://shop-api.luckytuvshee.me)
-- [photo album creator](https://editor.luckytuvshee.me): Similar to [Canva.com](https://canva.com) where user can add text, shape, image on slide or can use predefined template.
 - [shopping cart, product CRUD](https://ecommerce.luckytuvshee.me): Image is served from AWS S3.
 I used ExpressJS + ReactJS.
 Admin email is **admin@yahoo.com**

 #### Design by Juliette